britram/draft-trammell-quic-spin/draft-trammell-quic-spin.md

 occurs across a spin bit flip in the stream.
 This can be probabilistically mitigated by the observer also tracking the low-order bits of the packet number, and rejecting edges that appear out-of-order {{?RFC4737}}.

+All of these limitations are addressed by an enhancement to the spin bit, the Valid Edge Counter, described in detail in {{vec}}.

 ## Illustration